James F. Badgrow CMSgt USAF (retired)

 In 1975 the unit became the 129th Aerospace Rescue and Recovery Squadron.
 With that came a change of mission from Special Operations to Air Force Rescue, flying the Lockheed HC-130 Rescue Hercules.
 After completing his Flight Engineer training on the C-130 at Littlerock AFB and HC-130 at Hill AFB, he served as both Flight Instructor and Flight Examiner.
 Prior to the unit’s 1980 move to Moffett Field, he was assigned to the Squadron’s Standardization/Evaluation section, serving as its NCOIC and was then promoted to Senior Master Sergeant After retiring from the Air Technician program, December 30 1982, he was transferred to aircraft maintenance as Organizational Maintenance Chief and was promoted to Chief Master Sergeant

-On July 16 1983 after more than thirty five years of military service Chief Badgrow retired from the 129th and the Air National Guard.
+On July 16 1983 after more than thirty five years of military service Chief Badgrow retired from the 129th ,the Air National Guard and the USAF.
 During his service with the 129th the Unit received the Air Force Outstanding Unit Award and the Coast Guard Meritorious Unit Commendation.
 The Air Force Commendation Medal and Humanitarian Service Medal are also significant among the eighteen military Decorations worn below his Chief Aircrew Member Wings.

 While with the 129th he had acquired his FAA Flight Engineer's license.Not quite ready to retire from flying, in February 1984 he was hired by Southern Air Transport, a Miami, Florida based cargo airline.
 He flew as a Flight Engineer on both domestic and international routes.
 Initially flying on the company’s Lockheed L-382, a civilian version of the C-130 Hercules, then transitioned to the Boeing 707.
 After flying nearly 6000 hours in that aircraft they were phased out and he transitioned to the Douglas DC-8 in 1993.
 When the DC-8 was retired he went on to the Boeing 747.
 Places like Auckland, Bombay, Hong Kong, Frankfort, Fiji, London, Shanghai, Singapore and Sydney, would became familiar stopovers.
 While on the Boeing 707 he flew cargo missions in support of the 1990/91 Gulf War and was awarded the Civilian Desert Shield / Desert Storm Medal by the United States Air Force.